Business licences and permits

 What happens next?

 We will process your licence in 28 calendar days from the day after the application is made (excluding public holidays).
-This consists of 14 calendar days for public consultation and 14 calendar days to consider and determine the application after the consultation.
+The notice must remain in place for the duration of the public consultation period, which is 14 calendar days beginning the day after the day that a valid application is submitted to the council.

 If you have not heard from Hillingdon Council within the 14 calendar day period the application will be deemed to have been granted for 2 years.